Cayenne vs Habanero: Powder Dose or Fruit Heat?

 Habanero

 Starting habaneros from seed requires patience.
-Germination takes 10–21 days at soil temperatures of 80–85°F — a heat mat is not optional, it's essential.
+Germination takes 10–21 days at soil temperatures of 80–85°F - a heat mat is essential, not optional.

-Transplant seedlings outdoors only after nighttime temperatures stay consistently above 55°F. Habaneros are frost-intolerant and will stall in cold soil.
+Transplant seedlings outdoors only after nighttime temperatures stay consistently above 55°F. Habaneros are more temperature-sensitive than jalapeños and won't set fruit reliably if temperatures dip unexpectedly.

 Cayenne traces back to French Guiana on South America's northeastern coast, where indigenous peoples cultivated Capsicum annuum varieties long before European contact.
 Portuguese and Spanish traders carried the pepper eastward in the 16th century, and it took root across Asia, Africa, and Europe with remarkable speed.
-By the 18th century, cayenne had become a staple in European apothecaries.

 The habanero's origins trace to the Yucatan Peninsula of Mexico, where it has been cultivated for centuries.
 Archaeological evidence suggests C. chinense peppers were consumed in the Amazon basin as far back as 8,500 years ago, though the habanero as a distinct cultivar is more closely tied to Mesoamerican and Caribbean agricultural traditions.